 “I saw the dragon so that part I know is true,” Asbjörn said after a moment.
 He wanted to deny it but did not see the point.

 “What is it?”

 “I have a theory.
 The Prince Erik we know and love died in the forest two days ago.
 The thing that was placed in the shrine of the Eternal Father was a pretender.”
-Ypse waved away Asbjörn’s question before he could ask it.
+Ypse waved away Asbjörn’s question before he even had time to open his mouth.
 “Let me finish.
-I believe that Prince Erik was replaced by the same monster that killed him and his hunting party.
+I believe Prince Erik was replaced by the same monster that killed him and his hunting party.
 The same creature you saw last night.
 It’s the only thing that makes sense.”

-“I’m sorry. . . . did it have a name?”
-Asbjörn could not help but ask.
-He felt shame and did not understand why.
-The sorcerer’s monstrosity had attacked him; he had every right to defend himself.
-But for some reason, his justifications did not relieve the guilt.
+“I’m sorry. . . .
+Did it have a name?”
+Asbjörn inquired, skin prickling with a tinge of regret.
+For a second, his own emotions confused him; he had been attacked, he had every right to defend himself.
+Yet his justifications did not relieve the sense of guilt.

-Ypse looked up at Asbjörn with tears in his eyes.
-“Just go and leave me in peace,” he whimpered.
+Ypse looked up, tears spilling from in his yellow eyes.
+“Just go!
+And leave me in peace.”

 Jenny, a beak-nosed woman who was one of Viscount Baldur’s two wives, approached him from out of the crowd.
-She greeted him warmly and they exchanged a few pleasantries until she took note of the red stains on his garment and then hurriedly excused herself.
-Why it took her so long to notice Asbjörn did not know.
+She greeted him warmly, and they exchanged a few pleasantries until she noted the blood stains on his robe and then excused herself in a hurry.

-Viscount Baldur positioned himself directly behind Sophus and drew his sword.
-At the sound of the blade coming free, Sophus picked up a short sword that had been placed in front of his mat.
-He gazed at the blade for a moment before plunging it into his abdomen.
-He made a slow cut to the left and grunted, “Grass has but one spring.”
-With his eyes locked on the dying sun.
+Sophus picked up a shortsword that had been placed in front of his mat and without hesitation plunged it into his own abdomen, making a slow cut to the left.
+“Grass has but one spring,” he grunted, blue eyes locked on the dying sun.
 “Men have but one life.”
 He made another cut, this time to the right.
-“Men have but one life.”
-Fresh gore spilled from his open wound, but somehow he managed to smile.
+Fresh gore spilled from his open wounds, but somehow he smiled.

 Suddenly Baldur’s blade sliced through Sophus’s thick neck.
 Asbjörn’s stomach twisted into knots as he watched Sophus’s head float up into the air.
-Time seemed to slow and he noticed that the deceased Baron was still smiling.
+Time seemed to slow, and he noticed that the Baron was still smiling.